-- A few signs of a toxic mother are that she needs to be in control of your life and regularly infringes upon your boundaries.
-She lacks empathy, tries to get her way through manipulation and has no control of her emotions
+- A few signs of a toxic mother are that she needs to be in control of your life and regularly infringes upon your boundaries, she lacks empathy, tries to get her way through manipulation, and has no control of her emotions

 - You might have turned out to be an adult who has trust issue, is over-critical, has an intense need to be perfect, feels anxious, craves validation from others, is codependent in their present relationships, among other repercussions

 - The first step to healing from a toxic mother is to recognize and accept you have a toxic mother.
-In addition, one has to completely redesign their thinking under the guidance of a therapist.
+In addition, one has to completely redesign their thinking under the guidance of a therapist

 To anyone whose mother’s actions made them ask the question, how do you know your mother hates you, I would like to say, everyone exhibits toxic traits at one point in their life to someone.
 We all have flaws.
 You must recognize what they are and try your best to change them.
 One is never too old to grow.
-But if the process gets too overwhelming for you and you need the support of an expert, Bonobology’s panel of expert counselors are here to help you.
+But if the process gets too overwhelming for you and you need the support of an expert, Bonobology’s panel of counselors is here to help you.